tempertemper/www.tempertemper.net/src/site/posts/2018-10-16--in-search-of-the-best-writing-app.md

 ## A syncing mechanism

 It's kind of a given these days, but worth mentioning.
-I need a 'back-end' that automatically sends my work to [the cloud](https://www.memecreator.org/static/images/memes/3918621.jpg) and pushes it down to all of my other devices.
+I need a 'backend' that automatically sends my work to [the cloud](https://www.memecreator.org/static/images/memes/3918621.jpg) and pushes it down to all of my other devices.

-I like iCloud, so if I can use it as my back-end I will, but Dropbox is a decent fallback.
+I like iCloud, so if I can use it as my backend I will, but Dropbox is a decent fallback.

 ## No proprietary formats or features